Richard Siegal

 Richard Siegal is an American dancer and choreographer.
-He is founder and artistic director of Richard Siegal/Ballet of Difference (2016), a contemporary ballet company based in Cologne, Germany, in partnership with Schauspiel Köln and tanz.köln.
+He is founder and artistic director of Richard Siegal/Ballet of Difference (2016), a contemporary ballet company based in Germany.
 He is also founder of The Bakery (2006), an interdisciplinary platform for performance art.
+As of September 2025, Siegal will serve as artistic director and head choreographer of Staatstheater Nürnberg Ballett.

+Commissions

-Siegal has been commissioned by institutions including Bayerisches Staatsballett, Berlin Staatsballett, Ballet National de Marseille, Ruhrtriennale, GöteborgOperans Danskompani, Cedar Lake Contemporary Ballet, Sao Paulo Dance Company, Bodytraffic, Festival d'Automne, Munich DANCE Biennial, The Forsythe Company, Ircam, Centre Pompidou, Tanz im August, Ballett Frankfurt, Théâtre National de Chaillot, Tanztheater Wuppertal, and Kolumba Museum Köln.
+Siegal has been commissioned by institutions including Bayerisches Staatsballett, Berlin Staatsballett, Ballet National de Marseille, Ruhrtriennale, GöteborgOperans Danskompani, Cedar Lake Contemporary Ballet, Sao Paulo Dance Company, Bodytraffic, Festival d'Automne, Munich DANCE Biennial, The Forsythe Company, Ircam, Centre Pompidou, Tanz im August, Ballett Frankfurt, Théâtre National de Chaillot, Tanztheater Wuppertal, Opera Ballet Vlaanderen, Ballett am Rhein, and Kolumba Museum.

+Collaborations

-He has collaborated with composers including Lorenzo Bianchi Hoesch, Alva Noto, Alberto Posadas, L’Ensemble Intercontemporain, Diane Labrosse, Arto Lindsay, and Hubert Machnik, Markus Popp, and Njamy Sitson.
+He has collaborated with musicians and composers including Lorenzo Bianchi Hoesch, Alva Noto, Alberto Posadas, L’Ensemble Intercontemporain, Diane Labrosse, Arto Lindsay, and Hubert Machnik, Markus Popp, Njamy Sitson, Musik Fabrik, and Igor Levit.

 Collaborations with visual artists, architects and industrial designers include Anish Kapoor, Konstantin Grcic, François Roche, and Didier Faustino.

-Collaboration with costume and fashion designers include Alexandra Bertaut, Flora Miranda, Bernhard Wilhelm, Becca McCharen/Chromat, and Marta Jakubowski, together wth stylist, Edda Guddmundotti.
+Collaboration with costume and fashion designers include Alexandra Bertaut, Flora Miranda, Bernhard Wilhelm, Becca McCharen/Chromat, and Marta Jakubowski, together with stylist Edda Gudmundsdottir.

+Awards, residencies and curator work

 Siegal has been awarded with the New York Dance and Performance Bessie Award, The German National Theater Faust Award, S.A.C.D.
 Prize, a Beaumarchais, The Mouson Award, and Optionsförderung für Tanz in München.

-He has also been a resident artist of the ZKM/Karlsruhe, Bennington College and The Baryshnikov Arts Center, and Festspielhaus Sankt Polten.
+He has also been a resident artist of the ZKM/Karlsruhe, Bennington College, the Baryshnikov Arts Center, and Festspielhaus Sankt Polten.

 Additionally, Siegal has worked as a faculty member of the American Dance Festival where he curated the annual Forsythe Festival.
+He held workshops and performed a Forecast mentorship in Berlin.
+He served as guest professor at Folkwang University from January to April 2025.

-Siegal is a MacDowell fellow and honorary member of The Bolshoi Ballet's Benois de la Danse.
+Siegal is a MacDowell Colony Fellow and honorary member of the Bolshoi Ballet's Benois de la Danse.

 In 2016, Siegal founded the touring company Ballet of Difference together with ecotopia dance productions, missioned with creating new pertinence to ballet in the 21st century.
-The company is based in Cologne, Germany.
+The company was based in Cologne, Germany at Schauspiel Köln from 2019-2024.
+As of September 2025, Siegal will become the ballet director of Staatstheater Nürnberg Ballett.